Skip to content

 Summary

-Jenny Lorentzen is a Senior Research Fellow in the Research Group for Peace, Conflict and Development, where she is involved in several projects, including Training for Peace, Peace Operations, and Climate, Peace and Security.
+Jenny Lorentzen is a Senior Research Fellow in the Research Group for Peace, Conflict and Development.

 Her main areas of expertise are the Women, Peace and Security (WPS) agenda, norm diffusion and Mali.
 She conducts research on a range of issues related to the WPS agenda, such as women’s inclusion in peace negotiations and -processes, UN peacekeeping, security sector reform, mediation, and women’s roles in preventing and countering violent extremism.